watbulb/FireHawk/Home.md

 ## Troubleshooting

 If you would like to view the bootstrapping process in order to diagnose any issues that may have arisen in the raspbian install process you can either simply hookup the Pi to a display or if you have a serial cable, Open the img file by mounting it either by double clicking it for **Mac**, or running `mkdir /mnt/firehawk` followed by `mount -t fstype -o loop firehawk.img /mnt/firehawk` on **Linux**.
 Then remove 'console=tty1' at then end of the `cmdline.txt` file.
 Don't forget to eject it once you have finished editing, either by dragging the image to the trash for **Mac** or by running `umount /mnt/firehawk` followed by `rm -r /mnt/firehawk` on **Linux**.

+If the system has been successfully bootstrapped and you see a solid red LED on your Pi, this means there was a faliure during the FirePick installation.
+You can view the log file by using ssh to log into the Pi with `fireuser@ip` and navigate to /var/log, you should see a firepick_install.log.
+Or if you are on **Linux** or **Mac** you can download the log file to your computer by running `scp fireuser@ip:/var/log/firepick_install.log.`

 ## Disclaimer
 We take no responsibility for ANY data loss.
 You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.